-Robert J. Fenton, Jr. currently serves as the Acting Deputy Associate Administrator in the Office of Response and Recovery at the Federal Emergency Management Agency (FEMA).
+Robert J. Fenton, Jr. currently serves as the Deputy Associate Administrator in the Office of Response and Recovery at the Federal Emergency Management Agency (FEMA).

 Previosly, Mr. Fenton served as the Assistant Administrator for Response and was responsible for coordinating the Federal response in support of States during major disasters.
 He coordinated and integrated Federal interagency all-hazards disaster planning and response operations; managed emergency response teams; and oversaw disaster emergency communications programs.